needle-mirror/com.unity.localization/Documentation~/QuickStartGuide.md

 ![Asset Table with one Texture entry.](images/AssetTables_EditTextureFlags.png)

 ## 5. Texture Localization: Use the localized Asset
 There are multiple ways for Unity to access a localized Asset.
-This tutorial use components provided by the localization system, so you do not need to write any scripts.
+This tutorial uses components provided by the localization system, so you do not need to write any scripts.

 Add a UI **Raw Image** component to the Scene, you will need the **Unity UI** package installed in the project to use a **Raw Image**.
 Add the **Raw Image**, go to **GameObject > UI > Raw Image**.
 To localize a Raw Image component, right-click the component and then click **Localize**.